 Domestic Violence Restraining Order

 Have you had a domestic violence restraining order issued in your name in Los Angeles, California?
-If so, the knowledgeable criminal defense attorneys at the Rodriguez Law Group may be able to help you get some restrictions lifted or have the injunction lifted.
-Reach out to our experienced team today to set up a free consultation and get started.
+If so, the knowledgeable criminal defense attorneys at The Rodriguez Law Group may be able to help you get some restrictions lifted or have the injunction lifted.
+Reach out at (213) 995-6767 to our experienced team today to set up a free consultation and get started.

 Over the years, The Rodriguez Law Group has helped countless clients fight back against their domestic violence restraining orders.
 When you ask our Los Angeles criminal lawyers to do the same for you, we will:

 When you hire The Rodriguez Law Group to help you fight to get your domestic violence restraining order lifted, we will thoroughly review your case and devise an effective defense strategy.
 Our law firm has been handling cases of this nature for many years, so we know which strategies are best for each situation.

 Provide You with Astute Legal Advice and Guidance